jveilleux/FarmFreshWeb/advanced-features.md

   [Read more](/enterprise-to-enterprise-permissions-e2es.md)
 * Learn how E2E permission impact each party in multi-enterprise order cycles.
   [Read more](/permissions-in-multi-enterprise-order-cycles.md)
-* Buying groups can function as an extension of a hub’s distribution network.
+* Buying groups can function as an extension of a farmers market's distribution network.
   [Read more](/buying-group-ofn-setup-process.md)

 ### Order Cycles